bernieplug/plugable-btaps/README.rst

 _________________________
 The following functions of the Plugable PS-BTAPS1 are currently present in the library:
  - Setting Switch On/Off
- - Reading current status of switch(name, on/off, timer settings)
+ - Reading current status of switch (name, on/off state, timer settings)
  - Creating, modifying and deleting timers
  - Changing the device's name
  - Updating the device's date and time to your PC's current date and time